Pet Disaster Preparedness

 Prepare a disaster kit:

-Have a small disaster kit for your pet—including a week’s supply of food and water as well as any medication your pet may need.
-You can store this in a plastic storage tote and change out the contents regularly.
+Have a small disaster kit for your pet—including 3-7 days' worth of food in a waterproof container, 3-7 days’ worth of water, 2 weeks’ medications, leash and/or harness, pet carrier, food and water bowls, comfort toy, treats, reflective tag, blanket, pet first aid kit, poop bags and/or litter, disinfectant wipes, pheromone spray or wipes for stress reduction.
 Learn more about preparing a disaster kit for your pet in our article on building first aid kits for your pet.

 Find a safe place: